Khush24Shah/meeting_analiser/README.md

 ## Usage

 1. Run `streamlit run app.py` in the terminal.
+We use [Streamlit](https://streamlit.io/) for UI.
 2. Upload the meeting audio file.
-(Two sample audio files are provided in the `audio` folder.)
+(Two sample audio files are provided in [audio](https://github.com/Khush24Shah/meeting_analyser/tree/main/audio).)
 3. The tool will ask for segment duration in seconds.
 4. The tool will generate the transcription for each segment.
 5. The point-wise summary of the meeting will be displayed.